Published July 2026

 What a Wine Country Short-Term Rental Nets

 Sellers report gross revenue, which overstates what a short-term rental earns.
-Here is one property, read from accommodation revenue down to what the owner keeps.
+Here is one property, read from accommodation revenue down to net operating income.

 Brian Zuckerman, REALTOR®